Windbreak House Writing Retreats

 For those of you reading Linda’s book The Wheel of the Year, Tuesday, February 2nd is Brigid’s Day; also known as Candlemas or Groundhog Day.

-The full moon will be on Monday the 22nd.
+The full moon was on Monday the 22nd.

 2016 is a Leap Year, so February has 29 days.